SondreKindem/HardcoreParkour/README.md

 A simple plugin for creating parkour courses and arranging parkour races.

 Hopefully simple and flexible.

+### Found any bugs?
+Something does not work?
+Want a feature?
+Post in the issues section :)

 <br>
 ### Features:
 * Create parkour courses players can join.